Waterdrips/waterdrips2.github.io/_posts/2020-01-20-inlets-pro.md

 We have already mentioned a few services like Ngrok and Argo Tunnel, but they are closed source and have severe service restrictions, plus you are not fully in control of the service.

 With cloud VMs starting at $5 with heaps of inbound data transfer there's no need to pay 10s of dollars a month for someone else to run a limited service for you.

 ## How it works

-Inlets creates a tunnel from your local process to a public cloud instance (or anything that can accept inbound traffic).
+Inlets creates a tunnel from your local computer to a public cloud instance (or anything that can accept inbound traffic).
 I have been using digital ocean's smallest VMs as my exit nodes.
 However, you can set up inlets using anything that can be accessed from both the internet, and the application or process you want to expose.